modmore/docs/en/03_MoreGallery/v1.x/Snippets/00_mgGetImages.md

 **Default**: `1`

+#### &singleImageParam

+The URL param to use for the single image view.
+This will contain the ID of an image inside the gallery that needs to be shown with the `&singleImageTpl` chunk.
+The single image view has been available since v1.0, but this property was added in v1.4.
+This setting inherits from the `moregallery.single_image_url_param` setting if left empty.

+**Default**: `iid`

+#### &singleImageResource

+For advanced setups where you may be retrieving images from a different resource, but need the single image view to happen on the current resource, you can specify this property.
+For example you may list images from &resource=15, but provide &singleImageResource=[[*id]] so the single images open on the current resource.

+Added in 1.5.0.

+**Default**: the value of `&resource`

 #### &singleImageTpl

 The name of a chunk to use for the single image view.
 See further down this page for the default and placeholders for this chunk.